 - Handwriting Recognition is a variation of text transcription with a more significant emphasis on the visual element.
 However, this time, the OCR algorithm uses a comparative engine to process the handwriting sample.
 A good example of this is Google Handwriting Input.
 While this technique’s primary goal is to the transcript, it is also used to verify signature and other handwriting samples (for example, for signing contracts or handwritten will);

 - Document Classification involves deeper processing of the document with a bigger focus on its structure and format.
-This technique is used for digitization of the paper of the paper documents and also for the reconstruction of the scattered elements of the damaged documents (for example, if the thing is shredded or the ink is partially blurred).
+This technique is used for digitization of the paper documents and also for the reconstruction of the scattered elements of the damaged documents (for example, if the thing is shredded or the ink is partially blurred).
 Parascript is a product that provides such services for document classification.

 Image Recognition is a variation of OCR aimed at understanding what is on the picture.
-In contrast with OCR, image recognition to recognize what is depicted on the input images during the image processing.
+In contrast with OCR, image recognition to recognize what is depicted on the input images during image processing.
 Basically, instead of “recognizing” is “describes” the picture so that it would be searchable and comparable with the other images.

 There are two main use cases for Image Recognition:

 - Visual Search features are widely used in Search Engines and eCommerce marketplaces.
-It works the same way as alphanumeric search query only with images.
+It works the same way as an alphanumeric search query only with images.
 In both cases, image recognition constitutes a part of the equation.
 The other part is image metadata and also additional textual input.
 This information is used to increase the efficiency of the results and to filter the selection of options according to the context.
 For example, such technologies are widely applied by Google Search and Amazon.

-- Face Detection is widely used in social networks services, such as Facebook and Instagram.
+- Face Detection is widely used in social network services, such as Facebook and Instagram.
 The same technology is used by law enforcement to find a person of interest or criminals on the run.
 The technical process behind face detection is more intricate than simple object recognition.
-To recognize the appearance of a certain person, the algorithm needs to have specialized labeled sample set.
+To recognize the appearance of a certain person, the algorithm needs to have a specialized labeled sample set.
 However, due to privacy limitations, these features are usually optional and require user consent.
 One of the better-known examples of this technology is VeriLook SDK.

 The sound is an equally important source of information as any other.
 With the rapid development of machine learning algorithms, it became possible to use it in providing basic services.